synbioks/Text-Mining-NLP/relation-extraction/README.md

 [BioBert](https://github.com/dmis-lab/biobert)

 Use `transformers-cli` binary come with the `transformers` package to convert Tensorflow weights to PyTorch weights

-## Setting path variable

-Make sure the append the path to folder (relation-extraction/biobert_RE) to `PYTHONPATH`.
-You will get local package not found errors if it is not set up correctly.

 **All the example code snippets this tutorial are to be run from this folder.**